 The South Shaganappi Communities include seven transit station areas.
 Four transit station areas are along the Red Line LRT: Banff Trail Station, University Station, Brentwood Station, and Dalhousie Station.
-There are three MAX Orange BRT transit station areas at Alberta Children's Hospital, Foothills Medical Centre and 31 Street NW.
-Additionally, a portion of the Lions Park LRT Station and 19 Street BRT transit station area falls within the Plan boundary, to capture this, portions of the transit station areas for these LRT and BRT stations are included in the Plan.
+There are three MAX Orange BRT transit station areas at Alberta Children's Hospital, Foothills Medical Centre, and 31 Street NW.
+Additionally, a portion of the North Hill BRT transit station area falls within the Plan boundary, to capture this, a portion of the transit station area for this BRT station is included in the Plan.